JoTayTeague/data_analysis_portfolio/README.md

 ## **ABOUT**:

 Hello!
-My name is JoAnna.
-I am a data analyst, developer, and a passionate problem solver.
-I specialize in Python with experience in Pandas, Matplotlib, Seaborn, and Numpy.
-I also have experience working with SQL, Javascript, CSS, and HTML.
+I am a developer focusing on data analysis and visualization.
+I specialize in Python with experience in SQL, Tableau, Pandas, Matplotlib, Seaborn, and Numpy.
+I have certificates in Python, SQL, and Python Data Analysis and Visualization.
+I also have experience working with Javascript, CSS, and HTML.

 This repository contains my portfolio of data analyst projects.
 Each project is presented using Jupyter Notebooks.